Acuant/AndroidSDKV11/README.md

-# Acuant Android Mobile SDK v11
+# Acuant Android SDK v11.1

-**Last updated – February 28, 2019**
+**Last updated  April 2019**

-Copyright <sup>©</sup> 2003-2018 Acuant Inc. All rights reserved.
+*Copyright 2019 Acuant Inc. All rights reserved.*

 This document contains proprietary and confidential information and creative works owned by Acuant and its respective licensors, if any.
-Any use, copying, publication, distribution, display, modification, or transmission of such technology in whole or in part in any form or by any means without the prior express written permission of Acuant is strictly prohibited.
+Any use, copying, publication, distribution, display, modification, or transmission of such technology, in whole or in part, in any form or by any means, without the prior express written permission of Acuant is strictly prohibited.
 Except where expressly provided by Acuant in writing, possession of this information shall not be construed to confer any license or rights under any Acuant intellectual property rights, whether by estoppel, implication, or otherwise.

 AssureID and *i-D*entify are trademarks of Acuant Inc. Other Acuant product or service names or logos referenced this document are either trademarks or registered trademarks of Acuant.

 All 3M trademarks are trademarks of Gemalto Inc.

-Windows<sup>®</sup> is a registered trademark of Microsoft Corporation.
+Windows is a registered trademark of Microsoft Corporation.

 Certain product, service, or company designations for companies other than Acuant may be mentioned in this document for identification